lihaoxin2020/narrowbert/README.md

 ## Dependencies

 This implementation is mainly based on [Huggingface Transformers](https://huggingface.co/docs/transformers/index) with optimization package [DeepSpeed](https://www.deepspeed.ai/).
-Please install these packages to get the most efficiency.
+Use ```./requirements.txt``` to make sure these packages are installed.

 We provide a DeepSpeed example configuration ```./ds_zero2_1gpu.json```, and feel free to use your own.